Des O'Grady

-Desmond O'Grady (born 1953) is an Irish former Gaelic footballer who played as a left wing-back at senior level for the Cork county team.
+James Desmond O'Grady (1952 – 8 January 2025) was an Irish Gaelic footballer who played as a left wing-back at senior level for the Cork county team.

+Career

 Born in Togher, Cork, O'Grady first played competitive football during his youth.
-He arrived on the inter-county scene at the age of twenty-one when he first linked up with the Cork under-21 team.
 He made his senior debut during the 1977 championship.
 O'Grady was a regular member of the team for just one season.
 He was a Munster runner-up on one occasion.

 At club level O'Grady is a one-time All-Ireland medallist with St Finbarr's.
 In addition to this he also won two Munster medals and three championship medals.

 His brother, Dónal, was an All-Ireland medallist as a player and as a manager with the Cork senior hurling team.

+Political career

-In 2014, O'Grady was elected to Cork County Council as a Sinn Féin member.
+In 2014, O'Grady was elected to Cork County Council (Blarney–Macroom area) as a Sinn Féin party member.

+Death

+O'Grady died at Cork University Hospital on 8 January 2025, at the age of 72.